 In addition to diabetes, HFCS may play a role in metabolic syndrome, which has been linked to many diseases, including heart disease and certain cancers (

 syrup can lead to insulin resistance and metabolic syndrome, which are both key

 contributors to type 2 diabetes and many other serious diseases.

 Many serious diseases have been linked to the overconsumption of fructose.

-HFCS and sugar have been shown to drive inflammation, which is associated with an increased risk of obesity, diabetes, heart disease and cancer.
+HFCS and sugar have been shown to drive inflammation, which is associated with an increased risk of obesity, diabetes, heart disease, and cancer.

-increased risk of numerous diseases, including cancer and heart disease.
+increased risk of numerous diseases, including heart disease.